 Utilize Walk-a-thon Software

 Our peer-to-peer software is a complete registration and donation management system for walk-a-thons, School Fun Runs, Dog Walks, and events where individual and team participants solicit and track donations and pledges for your organization.
 Each of your participants manages their personal fundraising page with includes a fundraising thermometer and social media links, and invites friends and family to support your organization through secure, online donations.
 Administrators configure registration fees, a minimum fundraising goal for participants, the types of donations accepted and much more in our powerful administration console.
-Many organizations report raising two to three times more funds by taking their walk-a-thon online with the DoJiggy Pledge platform.
+Many organizations report raising two to three times more funds by taking their walk-a-thon online with the DoJiggy crowdfunding platform.

 With any fundraising event, there are various forms that are useful in helping with your planning efforts.
 These templates can be downloaded and customized for your specific event or just used as a reference.